SprintingSnail69/coolsounds/README.md

 ## SprintingSnail69
 - Pro HTML and JS dev
 - Started the project
-- Did all the HTML and JS
+- Did most of the HTML and JS
 - Bad at CSS
 ## cobblesteve01
 - Pro at every language
 - Joined 2 days after launch
 - Added like 27 sounds
 - Did all the CSS
+- Helped with HTML and JS
 > more sounds to come... <br>
 >             - cobblesteve01
 ## bahabryra